 of Canada was allied to the Highland light Infantry (City of

-green glengarry, trews and scarlet doublet, but became kilted in
+green glengarries, Mackenzie trews and a scarlet doublet, but

-1935.
-Pipers and bandsmen in full dress wore a feather bonnet
+became kilted in 1935.
+Pipers and bandsmen in full dress wore a

 white for the regiment, and a blue balmoral bonnet with a diced

-border, green tourie and red and white hackle.
+border, green tourie and a red and white hackle.

 Defence not Defiance